Rapid-Fullstack-Development/photosphere-100k-demo/README.md

 # Photosphere 100k demo

-UPDATE: The latest version of of the Photosphere 100k demo is deployed from the core Photosphere monorepo: https://github.com/ashleydavis/photosphere
+UPDATE: The latest version of of the Photosphere 100k demo is deployed from the core Photosphere monorepo: https://github.com/ashleydavis/photosphere.
+The code base in this repo is not maintained.

 An experimental fork of Photosphere that removes the database and stores metadata in S3.